MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/lighthouse.md

 Use the Lighthouse tool to determine:

 *   Whether a page is properly marked up for screen readers.
-*   Whether the text elements on a page have sufficient contrast ratios.
-Navigate to [View the contrast ratio of a text element in the Color Picker](#view-the-contrast-ratio-of-a-text-element-in-the-color-picker).
+*   Whether the text elements on a page have sufficient contrast ratios, as shown in the [Color Picker](color-picker.md).

 To audit a page: